openenclave/openenclave/tcps/Doc/GettingStarted.md

 and <_YourEDLFileName_\_u.h> for your ECALLs.
 Make sure you configure the additional include directories as appropriate in your application project Properties->"C/C++"->"General"->"Additional Include Directories".
-Usually this means you need to insert $(TcpsSdkDir)Inc path at the beginning.
+Usually this means you need to insert $(TcpsSdkDir)include path at the beginning.
 See the sample apps for an example.
 13. In your enclave project, update the Additional Include Directories to include $(TcpsSdkDir)External\RIoT\CyReP\cyrep